-Certain activities are work pass exempt, such as participation in an exhibition as an exhibitor, providing expertise relating to transfer of knowledge on the process of new operations in Singapore and carrying out activities directly related to organising or conducting a seminar.
+Certain activities are exempt from work passes, such as participation in an exhibition as an exhibitor, providing expertise relating to the transfer of knowledge on the process of new operations in Singapore, and carrying out activities directly related to organising or conducting a seminar.
 The employee must notify the Ministry of Manpower (MOM) of the work pass-exempt activity after arriving in Singapore and obtaining a short-term visit pass (ie, tourist visa) at immigration.
-Work passexempt activities can be performed for up to a total of 90 days in a calendar year.
+Work pass-exempt activities can be performed for up to a total of 90 days in a calendar year.